FAQ

 • Do you offer a sliding scale?

-I understand that the cost of therapy can be a real barrier, and making services accessible matters deeply to me.
-I offer a limited number of sliding scale spots and am happy to talk with you one-on-one about options that could make therapy feel more doable.
+I understand that the cost of Out Of Network therapy can be a real barrier, and making services accessible matters deeply to me.
+I offer a number of sliding scale spots and am happy to work with new and existing clients on exploring sliding scales that best fit your needs, especially as circumstances change.
+I am happy to talk with you one-on-one about possible sliding scale options.

 • What if I feel like I need therapy, but I'm not sure why?

-That’s completely okay, and honestly very common.
+That’s completely okay, and actually very common.
 You do not need a clear reason or a big crisis to reach out.
-Many people start therapy simply knowing something feels heavy, stuck, or confusing.
-Our sessions can be a space to gently explore what’s beneath the surface, make sense of what you’re feeling, and start finding more clarity and ease in your life.
+Many people start therapy simply knowing something feels heavy, stuck, confusing, or just off.
+Our sessions can cultivate a space to gently explore what’s beneath the surface, make sense of what you’re feeling, and start finding more clarity and ease in your life.

 • How long are sessions, and how often would we meet?